sridhar02/webapck-demo/readme.md

-# A sample application using vanila javascript with webapck guide from offical website.
+### A sample application using vanila javascript with webpack guide from offical website.